pingcap/blog/why-benchmarking-distributed-databases-is-so-hard.md

 A naive approach to writing a benchmark might involve a single client interacting with a distributed database and running a workload.

 However this is rarely a realistic situation.
 It's much more likely that a large number of clients will be interacting with the database.
-Consider the TCP-C. It's unlikely that all of the warehouses and districts would connect over the same connection, or wait to take turns running their queries!
+Consider the TPC-C. It's unlikely that all of the warehouses and districts would connect over the same connection, or wait to take turns running their queries!

 When you benchmark a distributed system intended to handle a high volume of traffic, like TiDB, using only one connection will almost certainly result in your benchmarking tool becoming bottlenecked.
 Instead of benchmarking the database, you're actually benchmarking the tool!